Kemd/Django-Collections-4/README.md

 # Game Collection

 ### FUll CRUD Django app where you can add and keep track of games played over the years on any platform.
+All in one place.

 ---